David L. Moore – Executive Director

 In December of 2013, Anna was promoted to Housing Director with AAH where her professional experiences, knowledge, and unique perspectives will allow her to serve our residents with warmth, quality and integrity.
 Anna is truly committed to our mission and is very excited to be part of a team who is so dedicated to making a difference in the lives of homeless individuals living with mental illness.

-Chanel Falconer, Case Manager
+Keith Brouca, Case Manager

-Jayda Reyes, Case Manager
+Kaitlyn O'Donnell, Case Manager

 Donna Cairo, Receptionist

 Ginger Zambrano, Residential Counselor